Death Valley Photo Workshop

 Personal Gear List

-- Sturdy hiking footwear, hiking socks, and long pants .
+- Sturdy hiking footwear, hiking socks, and hiking pants.

 - A rain jacket and several warm layers.